Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 You can generate a skeleton site (_which we'll build upon soon_) with the `hugo new site .` command.
 Notice the `.` (_dot_) at the end of the command?
 It tells Hugo to generate the skeleton site in the current directory.

-The aforementioned command generates a simple set of files & folders.
+The command generates a simple set of files & folders.
 Each of them serves a specific purpose for Hugo.
-But keeping things minimal, here's what the directory structure looks like after generating them.
+Here's what the directory structure looks like after generating them.

   ```bash
   .                 # Current (or Root) directory